6 Negative Effects of Improper Waste Management

 4. Air Contamination due to Harmful Gases

 The atmosphere is the soul of the earth.
-Getting it polluted with the harmful substances which we often do kills the soul of the earth gradually.
-This pollution can either be from landfills, burning of gas, or the release of harmful chemicals into the atmosphere.
+Getting it polluted with harmful substances which we often do kills the soul of the earth gradually.
+This pollution can either be from landfills, the burning of gas, or the release of harmful chemicals into the atmosphere.
 These pollutants destroy the ozone layer which protects the earth from excess UV rays and exposes animate things to unfavourable weather conditions.

 5. Animal and Marine Life Damage

 This is one of the major negative effects of improper waste management because it directly affects animals and marine life.
-People are found of polluting the environment by dumping garbage in unauthorized areas continuously.
+People are fond of polluting the environment by dumping garbage in unauthorized areas continuously.
 In turn, this is carried by water into water bodies, blocking channels and hurting aquatic life.
 Massive consumption of fishing lines, plastic bottles and cigarette butts kill millions of marine lives each year.

 6. Human Health Disaster